greghearn/nodejs-toolbelt/packages/correlation-keys/README.md

 # nodejs-toolbelt package correlation-keys
 This module provides a way for recording correlation key value pairs.

-A configurable prefix is added to the beginning of each correlation key defaulting to 'x-correlation-' if one is not configiured preserving your values assigned to their newly corresponding prefixed keys.
+A configurable prefix is added to the beginning of each correlation key defaulting to 'x-correlation-' if one is not configiured.
+Setting your own prefix is optional, any changes to your prefix will preserve your values assigned to their corresponding keys with your new prefix.

 This module makes use of the [global-cache](https://www.npmjs.com/package/global-cache) package for caching to the global object so there is only ever one instance which I use for accessing corellation keys within other middleware modules.